Short-range production of three bottom mesons: Dimer--particle interactions in NREFT

-Here, $S_{3}^{ij}$ is the symmetry factor for each one-boson-exchange diagram as shown in Fig.~\ref{fig: kinematic}.
-For scattering between non-identical particles, one has $S_{3}^{11}=S_{3}^{22}=S_{3}^{23}=S_{3}^{32}=S_{3}^{44}=1$.
+At leading order, the dimer--particle scattering amplitudes are given by the tree-level diagrams shown in Figure~\ref{fig: kinematic}.
+These amplitudes provide the basic kernels entering the integral equations used in the subsequent analysis.
+For later convenience, we summarize in this subsection all independent tree-level amplitudes for dimer--particle scattering.
+The relevant two-body channels are labeled as $1$--$4$, corresponding to $ZB$, $ZB^*$, $Z^\prime B$, and $Z^\prime B^*$, respectively.
+From the LO Lagrangian in Eq.~\eqref{eq: Lagrangian}, dimer--particle scattering involves five independent scattering blocks, which are given by

 The operators $\mathcal{O}_{ij}$, which represent the spin--isospin part of the transition amplitude between channels $i$ and $j$, are implicitly defined by Eq.~\eqref{eq: tree_amp}.
-Moreover, $M$ and $M^*$ denote the masses of the $B$ and ${B^*}$ mesons, respectively.
-The total energy $E$ is given by

-where $\gamma_{ab}$ is the binding momentum of the dimer field relative to the threshold of the two mesons $a$ and $b$, which has a reduced mass of $\mu_{ab} = (m_a m_b)/(m_a + m_b)$.
-Finally, $m_c$ denotes the mass of the spectator particle in the three-body system.
+The on-shell relation in the center-of-mass (c.m.) frame for the $i$-th dimer--particle channel reads